Btere/Coding_challenge/README.md

-This repo comprises of all the coding challeges we worked individually, or with colleagues to track and improve our problem solving skill in python, Data Structure and Algorithm.
-IF you have an optimize ways to solve the question, you could contribute to this repo.
+This repo comprises of all the coding challeges i worked individually, or with colleagues to track and improve my problem solving skill in python, Data Structure and Algorithm.
+If you have an optimize ways to solve the question, you could contribute to this repo.